Teoscar Hernández Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 13th in MLB.
+- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 13th in the league.

-- The Angels have the 18th-ranked team ERA across all league pitching staffs (4.24).
+- The Angels have a 4.27 team ERA that ranks 18th across all MLB pitching staffs.

-- The Angels rank 15th in baseball in home runs given up (69 total, 1.1 per game).
+- The Angels rank 15th in baseball in home runs allowed (70 total, 1.1 per game).

-- Sandoval makes the start for the Angels, his 12th of the season.
-He is 3-5 with a 4.14 ERA and 40 strikeouts in 58 2/3 innings pitched.

-- His most recent time out came on Saturday against the Houston Astros, when the lefty went 3 1/3 innings, surrendering six earned runs while allowing eight hits.
+- The righty last pitched on Sunday against the Houston Astros, when he went six innings, allowing one earned run while giving up four hits.

-- The 26-year-old has put up an ERA of 4.14, with 6.1 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .248 against him.
+- The 27-year-old has put up an ERA of 4.47, with 8 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.